samanthaelvambuena-rgb/ELVAMBUENA_2ECE-D_PA3/README.md

 >a.
 Display the complete row for Toyota Corolla.
 >b.
 For Pontiac Firebird, display only Model, mpg, hp, and wt.
 >Store the two results in toyota and pontiac, respectively.
 Do not use a hard-coded row number to locate either model.
+The following functions were used in this problem:
+>Since PANDAS is already initialized in the first problem we can move on to the next function.
+To display the complete row for Toyota Corolla boolean indexing is used to generate only the row for Toyota Corolla.
 ```python
 cars[cars['Model']=='Toyota Corolla']
 # output
              Model  mpg	  cyl	disp	hp	drat	wt	  qsec	vs	am	gear	carb
 19	Toyota Corolla	33.9	4	  71.1	65	4.22	1.835	19.9	1	  1	  4	    1
 ```
+To display the row for Pontiac Firebird boolean indexing is used and **.loc** is used to indicate the specific columns needed by providing the specific index (Model, mpg, hp, wt).
 ```python
 cars.loc[(cars['Model']=='Pontiac Firebird'), ['Model', 'mpg', 'hp', 'wt']]
 # output